Round numbers up in Excel - A complete beginner's guide

 Have you ever needed to round a number up in Excel but weren't sure how to do it?
 Don't worry, it's a common problem that can be easily solved.
 In this tutorial, I will show you how to round up numbers to a specific decimal place using Excel's built-in ROUNDUP function as well as a powerful round utility of Kutools.
-Let's dive in and learn how to round up in Excel!
+Let's dive in and learn how to round numbers up in Excel!

-Video: Round up in Excel
+Video: Round numbers up in Excel

 Round up with ROUNDUP function